getCUJO/QoOID/draft-ietf-ippm-qoo.md

 throughput measurements.
 While the framework itself is primarily analytical and does not define a new protocol, some security considerations arise from its deployment and use.
+In addition to the considerations discussed below, implementers are also encouraged to consider the security considerations outlined in {{?RFC7594}}.

 ## Measurement Integrity and Authenticity